milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 #### Create a CNAME file name

-Now create a CNAME file name in your GitHub Pages with your desire redirect:
+Now create a CNAME (with out any extention) file name in your GitHub Pages with your desire redirect:

 * If your CNAME file contains `example.com`, then `www.example.com` will redirect to `example.com`.
 * If your CNAME file contains `www.example.com`, then `example.com` will redirect to `www.example.com`.